-- The learner knows the medical, social and Bio Psychosocial models of disabilities. - The learner knows and understands how the systems for social protection and support are operating in his/her country.
+- The learner knows the proper terminology to address people with disability and is familiar with the International Classification of Disabilities. - The learner knows the medical, social and Bio Psychosocial models of disabilities. - The learner knows and understands how the systems for social protection and support are operating in his/her country.